 In 1950, the World Championships took place in Moorslede.
-Because the UCI thought that the local rounds in Moorslede were not selective enough, a loop was added along Ypres and Heuvelland.
-This route is based on the original course dating from that time, but with start and finish in Ypres.Show larger map
+Because the UCI thought the local loops in Moorslede were not selective enough, a loop was added along Ypres and Heuvelland.
+This route is based on the original course dating from that time, but with start and finish at the KOERS museum in Roeselare.Show larger map

 The Rodeberg can be tackled from both directions, but make sure you take a side-trip to the south at the summit, taking the small road up to the Molenhof restaurant, where the road really kicks up.
 This is the Baneberg.
 The hill is one of the best places in the area to pause with, t'Hellegat offering excellent food and drinks and the Nachtegaal campsite, where you can hire a retro camper to sleep in and enjoy fantastic views to the south.